maurerax/HTS-Processing-PhyloGenPipeline/README.md

 #### Databases for PostAssembly.tar.gz

-These can be downloaded from: LINK TO GO HERE
+These can be downloaded from: ["Post-Assembly from GoogleDrive"](https://drive.google.com/drive/u/1/folders/0B7QiJDySGTwcSmtwNEdnUkpfUmc, "Post-Assembly from GoogleDrive")

 ## If using please cite: